davidjosearaujo/dissertation/docs/Tasks.md

 ## TODO

-- [ ] Organize the state of the art documentation as a knowledge path to intuitively understand the problem the thesis is proposing to solve
-- [ ] Propose main questions that need answers
-- [ ] Structure the dissertation
 - [ ] Learn about EDURAM authorization and authentication procedures
+- [ ] How does an FN-RG handles an UE's credentials for 5G

 ## In Progress

-- [x] Define general objectives of the work
+- [ ] Structure the dissertation
-- [ ] Define subjects relevant to understand
+- [ ] Organize the state of the art documentation as a knowledge path to intuitively understand the problem the thesis is proposing to solve

 ## In Review